Martin B. Main and Ginger M. Allen2

 Fun Facts:

-• sleep on the bottom; surface every 5-20 minutes to breathe
+- sleeps on the bottom; surfaces every 5–20 minutes to breathe

 In 1975, the legislature designated the West Indian manatee the state marine mammal.
-Although the name has at times caused confusion, the West Indian manatee is native to Florida as well as the West Indies (Caribbean Islands) and portions of Central and South America.
+Although the name has at times caused confusion, the West Indian manatee is native to Florida, as well as the West Indies (Caribbean Islands) and portions of Central and South America.
 The manatee is a large, slow-moving mammal that lives in Florida's coastal estuaries and rivers, where it eats massive quantities of aquatic plants.
 These gentle giants must surface for air approximately every five minutes, which puts them in danger of collision with motorboats.
 Approximately 25 percent of all recorded manatee deaths are caused by motorboats, and many more animals are injured each year.
 Slow speed zones have been implemented in many Florida waterways in an effort to protect manatees.
-In 1973, the manatee was added to the endangered species list.
-Today, manatees are estimated to number 2,500-3,500 animals in Florida.
+Listed as endangered by the United States Fish and Wildlife Service under the Endangered Species Act since 1973, in 2006, manatees were down-listed to threatened as their populations started to recover.
+The manatee population in Florida is estimated between 2,500 to 3,500 animals.
+Management strategies that have helped them recover will remain in place to ensure their survival long-term.

 Habitat: brackish waters, river mouths, oceans, bays, estuaries